hsnlab/escape/pox/ext/doc/source/index.rst

-        -e, --environment     run ESCAPEv2 in the pre-defined virtualenv environment -f, --full            run the infrastructure layer also -i, --interactive     run an interactive shell for observing internal states -r, --rosapi          start the REST-API for the Resource Orchestration sublayer (ROS)
+        -e, --environment     run ESCAPEv2 in the pre-defined virtualenv environment -f, --full            run the infrastructure layer also -i, --interactive     run an interactive shell for observing internal states -p, --POXlike         start ESCAPEv2 in the actual interpreter using ./pox as working directory instead of using a separate shell process with POX's own PYTHON env
+        -r, --rosapi          start the REST-API for the Resource Orchestration sublayer (ROS)
         -s file, --service file